yemrekeskin/pl-sql/README.md

-# pl-sql
- 📓 Sample Querying , Data and Training Materials with PL/SQL
+# 📓 Sample Querying , Data and Training Materials with PL/SQL